|

 WHITE GULLIBON [What's This?]

-Today, you are likely to spend a great deal of time waiting for visits from door-to-door solicitors seeking to buy either a cell phone case or a pair of designer sunglasses.
-Be on the lookout for gnomes hiding in cypress trees.
+Today, you are likely to spend a great deal of time waiting for visits from door-to-door solicitors looking to buy either a T-shirt commemorating the 2000 Olympics or a genuine fake plastic Tiffany lamp.
+Be on the lookout for letters from the Internal Revenue Service.
 Your Complete Scope

 This isn't me!
 What am I?